 Just a word of warning…do not eat this by the spoonfuls!
 One taste and all of a sudden the jar might be empty!
 Not that I would know about this kind of thing…

-Mix together the butter, Reese’s spread, marshmallow fluff, and vanilla until nice and creamy.
+- Mix together the butter, Reese’s spread, marshmallow fluff, and vanilla until nice and creamy.

-Slowly beat in the powdered sugar until a soft dough forms.
+- Slowly beat in the powdered sugar until a soft dough forms.
 Roll this dough into 12 even balls.

-Melt the bag of chocolate melts according to the package directions.
+- Melt the bag of chocolate melts according to the package directions.
 Drop one egg at a time into the melted chocolate and cover it using a spoon.

 Decorating these eggs is so fun.
 You can use any candy or sprinkle to decorate the tops of the chocolate.
-The Reese’s cream eggs are frozen when you dip them, the chocolate will set up too fast to actually put the decorations on at first.
+The Reese’s cream eggs are frozen when you dip them, so the chocolate will set up too fast to actually put the decorations on at first.

-Reheat the remaining chocolate in the bowl.
-Use a toothpick to place dots of melted chocolate where you want the candies to be.
+- Use a toothpick to place dots of melted chocolate where you want the candies to be.
 Press the candies in place.
-You can also place the melted chocolate in a small ziplock bag, cut a tip off, and drizzle it on the eggs too.
+You can also place the melted chocolate in a small ziplock bag, cut a tip off, and drizzle it on too.
+Let them set up.